The DEC Program trains law enforcement officers and other approved public safety officials as DREs through a three-phase training process:

-The training relies heavily on the Standardized Field Sobriety Tests (SFST’s), which provide the foundation for the DEC Program.
+The training relies heavily on Standardized Field Sobriety Tests (SFSTs), which provide the foundation for the DEC Program.
 Once trained and certified, DREs become highly effective officers skilled in the detection and identification of persons impaired by alcohol and/or drugs.
 DREs are trained to conduct a systematic and standardized 12-step evaluation consisting of physical, mental and medical components.

 The DRE classroom training is designed to assist the student achieve three broad goals and eight specific learning objectives.

-Progress to the Field Certification Phase of the training.
+- Progress to the Field Certification Phase of the training.

 The SFST program trains officers to identify and assess drivers suspected of being under the influence of alcohol while the DEC Program provides more advanced training to evaluate suspected drug impairment.
 The SFST assessment is typically employed at roadside, while an officer trained as a drug recognition expert (DRE) through the DEC Program conducts a drug evaluation in a more controlled environment such as a detention facility.

-ARIDE is intended to bridge the gap between these two programs by providing officers with general knowledge related to drug impairment and by promoting the use of DREs in states that have the DEC Program.
-One of the more significant aspects of ARIDE is its review and required student demonstration of the SFST proficiency requirements.
+ARIDE is intended to bridge the gap between these two programs by providing officers with general knowledge related to drug impairment and promoting the use of DREs in states that have the DEC Program.
+One of the most significant aspects of ARIDE is its review and required student demonstration of the SFST proficiency requirements.
 The ARIDE program also stresses the importance of securing the most appropriate biological sample in order to identify substances likely causing impairment.

-A qualified SFST instructor could instruct segments one through three leading to the preparation and evaluation of participants during the SFST proficiency examination.
+A qualified SFST instructor can instruct Sessions I-III, leading to the preparation and evaluation of participants during the SFST proficiency examination.
 In addition to their occupational competencies, all instructors must be qualified trainers.
 They need to understand, and be able to apply, fundamental principles of instruction.
 Perhaps most importantly, they need to be competent coaches.
 Much of the classroom training is devoted to hands-on practice.
-The quality of coaching will have a major impact on the success of those practice sessions.It is highly recommended that every instructor be a graduate of the NHTSA/IACP DRE Instructor Training Course.
+The quality of coaching will have a major impact on the success of those practice sessions.It is highly recommended that every instructor be a graduate of the IDC.

 Some agencies may wish to enlist instructors with special credentials for certain blocks of instruction.
-For example, a physician would be well qualified to assist or teach session IV, and a prosecutor might be a good choice for session VIII.
+For example, a physician would be well qualified to assist or teach Session IV, and a prosecutor might be a good choice for Session VIII.